jianxunbak/Assignment-3.5/lesson.md

 private boolean isMarried;
 ```

-The moment we do this though, we will get an error in the `MyApp` class because we can no longer access the attributes directly.
+The moment we do this though, we will get an error in the `App` class because we can no longer access the attributes directly.
 This is because the attributes are now set to `private`.

 How do we access them then?
 This is where **accessor** and **mutator** methods come in.
 These are more commonly known as **getters** and **setters** respectively.
 These methods are used to access and modify the values of the attributes.